To get an overview about new functionality, read the Release Notes.

 As estimate for the execution duration, you can calculate the minutes using those numbers:

-- 15 seconds for 1 million documents to update states in postgres
+- 15 seconds for 1 million documents to update states in Postgres

 Rollback